lingo-iitgn/awesome-code-mixing/README.md

 ## ⭐ Citation

-If you find COMI-LINGUA helpful for your research, please cite it below:
+If you find this repository helpful for your research, please cite it below:

 ```bibtex
 @article{sheth2025beyond,